 Top platforms for collecting user-generated content videos

 The software integrates with all popular social media platforms.
 You can easily create a social media widget out of your posts, videos, hashtags, and mentions.
-Also, embed them on any website in just a few clicks.
+Also, embed UGC on any website in just a few clicks.

 Yotpo targets eCommerce brands and integrates solutions for reviews, SMS marketing, visual user-generated content, and loyalty and referrals.
 You can integrate Google, Instagram, and some of the top eCommerce platforms.